No additional new coronavirus cases reported in S. Korea, 28 potential cases monitored

 So far, the country has confirmed four cases of the novel virus, with the latest one reported Monday.

-According to the Korea Centers for Disease Control and Prevention (KCDC), 187 people have experienced signs of the new virus strain since Jan.
+According to the Korea Centers for Disease Control and Prevention, 187 people have experienced signs of the new virus strain since Jan.
 3, and 155 have tested negative and been released from observation and isolation.

 Of the four confirmed cases, the first was reported Jan.
 20, with the others coming Friday, Sunday and Monday.
 Authorities said they are keeping close tabs on the 387 citizens who may have come in contact with those infected.